 visibility: hidden; | ❌ No | ✅ Yes |

-So if you want to hide something but keep its layout space, use visibility: hidden;
+So if you want to hide something but keep its layout space, use visibility: hidden;.
+If you want to remove it entirely, use display: none;.

 Use Cases for display: none;